okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 </dependency>
 ```

-Due to a [bug in Okta's Spring Boot Starter](https://github.com/okta/okta-spring-boot/issues/66) where the `Principal` is not resolved with Spring Boot 2.0, you'll need to change your configuration to use Spring Security's properties instead of Okta's.
+Due to a [bug in Okta's Spring Boot Starter](https://github.com/okta/okta-spring-boot/issues/66) where the `Principal` doesn't resolve with Spring Boot 2.0, you'll need to change your configuration to use Spring Security's properties instead of Okta's.

 Rename `holdings-api/src/main/resources/application.properties` to `application.yml` and populate it with the following properties.